Creating Source Version Control Repositories

 Governs whether both Read Group and Read Networks are required to gain read access, or if either is sufficient.

 - All (the default)

-This allows read access only to members of the Read Group authenticating from a host on one of the Read Networks.
+This allows read access only to members of the Read Group who are also authenticating from a host on the Read Networks.